Concordium/concordium.github.io/source/testnet/guides/run-node-ubuntu.rst

 -  The server must be running around the clock.

--  If you want to run the node as a baker, you must have generated baker keys.You can generate the keys in the Desktop Wallet.
+-  If you want to run the node as a baker, you must have generated baker keys.
+You can generate the keys in the Desktop Wallet.
 See :ref:`create-baker-desktop`.

 Install the Debian package and run a node
 -----------------------------------------